- Academic Policies and Processes

 Search the "Current Research Projects" page for an open project that is relevant to your interests and studies.
 Reach out to the primary contact listed to apply for a position.

-In order to register for SURO credit (SOC 394), the SURO instructor must give permission for the department staff to issue you an override.
+In order to register for SURO (SOC 394), the SURO instructor must give permission for the department staff to issue you an override.
 You are responsible for making sure you are officially enrolled for SOC 394 before the semester’s drop/add deadline.